armbian/documentation/docs/Hardware_Allwinner_overlays.md

 - Latest versions of the u-boot and the boot script is required

 Please note that different SoCs will have different sets of available overlays.

+### Quick start

+1. Check the README.<soc-id>-overlays in `/boot/dtb/overlay/` (32-bit SoCs) or `/boot/dtb/allwinner/overlay/` (64-bit SoCs) for a list of provided overlays, their required and optional parameters
+2. Add names of overlays you want to activate to `overlays=` line in `/boot/armbianEnv.txt`, separated with spaces
+3. Add required parameters with their values to `/boot/armbianEnv.txt`, one per line
+4. Add optional parameters with their values to `/boot/armbianEnv.txt` if you want to change the default value, one per line
+5. If you didn't find the required overlay or want to change one of provided overlays, place your compiled overlays in `/boot/overlay-user/` directory and list their names to `user_overlays=` line in `/boot/armbianEnv.txt`
+6. Reboot

+### armbianEnv.txt entries reference

+- `overlay_prefix` - prefix for the DT and overlay file names, set at OS image creation time
+- `overlays` - list of overlays to activate from kernel directory
+- `user_overlays` - list of overlays to activate from `/boot/overlay-user/` directory
+- `param_*` - overlay parameters

 ### Kernel provided vs user provided overlays